alexeymezenin/laravel-best-practices/README.md

 ### **Don't repeat yourself (DRY)**

-Reuse code when you can.
-SRP is helping you to avoid duplication.
-Also, reuse Blade templates, use Eloquent scopes etc.
+Whenever you can, reuse code.
+The single responsibility principle helps prevent duplication.
+Also, consider reusing Blade templates and using Eloquent scopes,etc ..

 Bad: